JerryTseee/JerryTseee.github.io/_pages/about.md

   </div>
   <div style="flex: 2;">
     <strong>SentimentSage: A Stock Market News Sentiment Analysis AI Software with RAG</strong><br>
     SentimentSage is a powerful AI-driven platform designed to provide deep insights and analytics on financial news and market sentiment.
-Using Natural Language Processing (NLP) models like FinBERT, combined with advanced Retrieval-Augmented Generation (RAG) technology, it can quickly analyze vast amounts of financial news, extract sentiment, and generate real-time sentiment analysis. <br>
+Using Natural Language Processing (NLP) models like FinBERT, combined with Retrieval-Augmented Generation (RAG) technology, it can quickly analyze vast amounts of financial news, extract sentiment, and generate real-time sentiment analysis. <br>
     [<a href="https://sentimentsage-marketnewssentimentanalysiswithrag-nrgktn4pk5dvw.streamlit.app/">webpage</a>] [<a href="https://github.com/JerryTseee/SentimentSage-market_news_sentiment_analysis_with_RAG.git">GitHub</a>]
   </div>
 </div>